 Module 2

-This module initiates a deep dive into personal identity and self-perception, aligned with the teachings of the Conscious School.
-Through experiential practice, students begin to question the constructs that shape their sense of self and learn to observe from the ever-present witness within.
+This module initiates a deep dive into personal identity and self-perception, aligned with the teachings of the Conscious School and Transcendent Psychology.
+Introduction to ancestral wisdom and the traditional practice of shamanic remedies from an Integral Health perspective.

 Five core dimensions of facilitator development that will guide your journey